History of Meditation and of Ancient India - the Beginning

 #27-hand #28-leg #18-lotus mumonkan

-The history of ancient India started about 74,000 years ago with a tremendous bang.
-Mount Toba on today's Sumatra literally exploded and blasted some million tons of dust and stones into the Stratosphere.
+About 74,000 years ago with a tremendous bang Mount Toba on today's Sumatra literally exploded and blasted millions of tons of dust and stones into the Stratosphere.

 It was the biggest volcanic eruption on earth in the last two million years.
-For some years it was dark and continuously winter, followed by about 1000 years of ice age.
+For years and years it was dark and continuously winter, a time like in ice age.

 All forms of life on the Indian subcontinent were suffocated and buried under three to six meters of volcanic stones and dust.

-The volcano killed about 70% of the world's human population.
+The volcano killed about 70% of the world's hominid population.
+Modern humans, homo sapiens, survived outside Africa, only in Asia.

 ancient history India